webcomponents/polyfills/packages/webcomponentsjs/README.md

 </script>
 ```

-Because this property is used to build the URL to the selected bundle, you
+This property is used to build the URL to the selected bundle, so you should
-should only set it to values that are known to be safe and unable to be
+only set it to values that are unable to be influenced by user-controlled data.
-influenced by user-controlled data.
+If trusted types are enforced, this property should be a `TrustedScriptURL`.

 #### Synchronous